Sydney Cenotaph: Modifications and dates

 Bollards and chains around cenotaph apparently added by Sydney City Council in the 1950s.

 Populus alba were planted on the axis of the Cenotaph at eastern and western ends 1970s.

-The statues
+Statues

 The model for the soldier was Private William Pigott Darby from the 15th Infantry Battalion (Gallipoli & the Western Front; wounded at Pozières) and 4th Field Ambulance AIF.
 A native of Monasterevin, Ireland (born 25 April 1872), he died in Brisbane on 15 November 1935.

 The model for the sailor was Leading Seaman John William Varcoe.
 He enlisted on 3 June 1913, served on HMAS Pioneer (1914–1916) in German East Africa and on HMAS Parramatta (1917–1919).
 He was awarded the Commonwealth Distinguished Service Medal in 1918 (one of 60 Australians to earn this honour) and died in October 1948.

 Heritage listing

 As at 12 November 2009, The Cenotaph is of State historical significance for its embodiment of collective grief at the loss of life by Australian servicemen in World War I. It is also of historical significance to the State for its role in inaugurating the "Dawn Service" on Anzac Day in 1929, the year it was opened, a tradition now observed on Anzac Day throughout Australia.
 Unlike most other war memorials in Australia, the Cenotaph, meaning "empty tomb", does not name individuals, but instead mourns and commemorates the communal sacrifice of lives lost at war.
 This makes it both representative and rare as a war memorial.
 The Cenotaph is of State significance for its historical association with those who lost their lives at war and with those who have mourned them.
 It is of State aesthetic significance as an Australian reworking of the British prototype cenotaph developed by Edwin Lutyens for Whitehall in 1919, and as an example of the monumental sculpture work of Bertram Mackennal.
 Its design shows restrained symbolism in the simple granite altar guarded by two servicemen.
 The Cenotaph is of State social significance as a powerful focal point for memorial services in NSW associated with all wars and conflicts.

 Cenotaph was listed on the New South Wales State Heritage Register on 11 November 2009 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.